 Stock options are also used as insurance to protect against risk.
 For example, an investor holds 1,000 shares of Microsoft and enjoys the quarterly dividend income and the stock price growth over time.
-But the investor thinks that the current Federal Reserve interest rate hikes will cause a recession and therefore decrease Microsoft’s share price.
+However, the investor thinks that the current Federal Reserve interest rate hikes will cause a recession and decrease Microsoft’s share price.

 To quantify and minimize future losses, the investor can use stock options.
 The investor could buy put options to profit from the future drop in stock price or sell call options to earn money if the stock price does not rise.